Trismegiste/strangelove-bundle/README.md

 Please read the documentation about BSON serialization in MongoDB to know more : [The MongoDB\BSON\Persistable interface](https://www.php.net/manual/en/class.mongodb-bson-persistable.php)

-## Repositories
-There is a default repository against a collection : ```DefaultRepository```.
-It implements the interface Repository.
-Read the phpdoc about it.

 ## Performance
 A thousand of complex objects that contain about a thousand embedded objects take 2.5 seconds to store on a cheap laptop.